October 28, 2024

 Much like the previous questions, this is a great opportunity to sum up the items listed on your resume and relate them back to the job description.

 Example answer: “My previous experience at Arable Media tasked me with daily content creation and strategy aimed at growing a media start-up towards targeted personas.
-I became well versed in developing digital content and the social sharing of these content pieces.
+I became well-versed in developing digital content and the social sharing of these content pieces.
 I think all of this, in addition to my experience as a writing tutor and editor at my school’s writing center, goes well in hand with the duties of this position.”

-When you are applying to any position, it’s important to have an idea of how much money you expect to make off the bat.
-Most interviewers will ask your salary expectations in order to determine if they can even afford you as a hire.
-This figure should be based upon industry standards, but additionally take into account your cost of living.
 Salary increases can be found more commonly through switching jobs than it usually can through in-house promotions or raises.
 It’s best to provide a range as opposed to a hard number - make sure you’re okay with the lowest number in that range.

 You’ve likely been asked this and the following question in just about any job interview you have been involved with, so you should come to expect it.
-The important thing when formulating your answer to this question is to explain that whatever your weakness is, you express how you are focused at working to improve it.
+The important thing when formulating your answer to this question is to explain that whatever your weakness is, you express how you are focused on working to improve it.
 Being able to identify this weakness is the first step to reconciling it.

 Example answer: “One major weakness of mine is that I can become easily burnt out throughout the course of the workday if I’m not stimulated by my day-to-day work.
 There are times when I’ll hit a creative block and have to get up and move around or take a short break to recollect my thoughts and energy.
 This is something that although I can’t fix completely, I do know the solutions to push me through it and refocus on the task at hand.”

 Another question to expect in just about any interview.
-Here, it’s important to be self-aware, but avoid coming across as if you’re just bragging about yourself.
+Here, it’s important to be self-aware but avoid coming across as if you’re just bragging about yourself.

 Example answer: “I would consider one of my greatest strengths in the workplace my ability to adapt to different situations.
 Especially in a start-up, I understand that your role and goals can change day to day and week to week and being able to roll with that and still do great work is something I pride myself on.”